JinLi711/Protein-Structures/record_files/Log.md

 This is just a warning, but when trying to run the model with 2 million parameters, the amount of memory used exploded.

 I think I need to replace tf.nn.embedding_lookup with tf.dynamic_partition, but not so sure how I'm going to do that.
 I think it would be find just using a smaller model for now.

+Some possible suggestions to improve:
+* predict distance rather contact.
+Then when generating the 3D protein, convert the distance to a contact matrix.